Stubthomas/Docs/README.md

 An eLearning site for learners of English in traditional Chinese<br>

 <b>Sykes Travel</b><br>
-Booking engine for renting houses for vacations.
+(A client) Booking engine for renting houses for vacations.

 <b>TutorMap:</b>
 A tutor map search tool <br>